dszokolics/News-popularity/README.md

 The best performing GBM had a learn rate of 0.01, a sample rate of 0.49, a column sample rate of 0.66 and 7 as the maximum depth.
 This combination is interesting, because it produces many trees, but they are quite large and quite uncorrelated.
 The performance of the GBM models on the validation and holdout set is between 0.70 and 0.72, and 0.70 on the public Kaggle test set.

+Performance of the holdout set (ROC):

+- With PCA: 0.710

+- Without PCA (learning rate of 0.3): 0.711

+- Without PCA (learning rate of 0.03): 0.708

 #### XGBoost

 I expected the best performance from XGBoost, based on the autoML results.
 Actually I wasn't able to determine whether the H2O GLM or this had the better performance, because they are close, and their performances have significant variance (between .69 and .73).

+Performance of the holdout set (ROC):

+- With PCA: 0.707

+- Without PCA: 0.708

+#### Deep Learning

+I wasn't expecting a great performance from deep learning, as the dataset is not that large, and the automl showed superior performance for the tree-based methods.

+Performance of the holdout set (ROC):

+- With PCA (without rate decay): 0.690

+- With PCA (with rate decay): 0.683

+- Without PCA: 0.682